accredited sleep technologist education program (A-STEP)

 10. Instruction in the application of positive airway pressure and supplement oxygen as well as discussion of nocturnal ventilation.

-Dayton Children's pediatric sleep medicine A-STEP will adhere to the standards defined by American Academy of Sleep Medicine (AASM) and will ensure that applicants meet the minimum standards for employment as a Polysomnographic Trainee.
-The following education requirements must be met and presented:
+Dayton Children’s pediatric sleep medicine A-STEP will adhere to the standards set by the American Academy of Sleep Medicine (AASM) and ensure that applicants meet the minimum employment standards for the Polysomnographic Trainee position.

 • High School Diploma, GED, Transcript of Record or equivalent